epogrebnyak/luhmann/README.md

 My goal is to manage https://github.com/epogrebnyak/learn better. [learn] is a collection of markdown notes on programming, data management and teaching of IT, neither classified, nor categorised.

+[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) seems a good note-taking philosophy.
+Coupled with some static generator, hope it can work well.

 [learn]: https://github.com/epogrebnyak/learn

 I would like to: